 c.
 Any grounds for disqualification provided by applicable law.

-Upon the objection of a Party to the continued service of an Judge, or on its own initiative, eQuibbly will determine whether a Judge should be disqualified on the grounds specified in these Rules, and will inform the Parties of its decision. eQuibbly's decision will be conclusive.
+Upon the objection of a Party to the continued service of an Arbitrator, or on its own initiative, eQuibbly will determine whether an Arbitrator should be disqualified on the grounds specified in these Rules, and will inform the Parties of its decision. eQuibbly's decision will be conclusive.

-At the request of a Party and at the discretion of the Judge, or at the sole discretion of the Judge, the Judge may demand and the Party will comply with:
+At the request of a Party and at the discretion of the Arbitrator, or at the sole discretion of the Arbitrator, the Arbitrator may demand and the Party will comply with:

 a.
 The production of relevant non-privileged documents and other information, and

 b.
 The identification of any witnesses to be relied upon by providing the name, address and telephone number of that witness.